VictorMilhomem/mazeSolver/README.md

 	the first option is the Depth-first search algorithm and the second option is the breadth-first search algorithm.
 ## How to run
-	 - To run the solver:
+	 - To run the solver on terminal:
-		python3 main.py ./mazes/maze.txt
+		Linux: maze
+		Windows: maze.exe
 ## Depth-first search
 	Depth-first search (DFS) is an algorithm for traversing or searching tree or graph data structures.
 The algorithm starts